Sooty-capped Chlorospingus (Chlorospingus pileatus)

 Salvin, 1865

-The sooty-capped chlorospingus or sooty-capped bush tanager (Chlorospingus pileatus) is a small passerine bird traditionally placed in the family Thraupidae, but now viewed closer to Arremonops in the Passerellidae.
-This bird is an endemic resident breeder in the highlands of Costa Rica and western Panama.
+The sooty-capped chlorospingus (Chlorospingus pileatus) or sooty-capped bush tanager, is a small passerine bird in the family Passerellidae, the New World sparrows.
+It is found in Costa Rica and Panama.[2]

 Sooty-capped chlorospingus in shrub at Volcán Poás National Park.